wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 * Remove: Determines whether the item should be removed from the player or not after being used
 * ShowAnim: Plays the default use animation if set to true (equivalent to simply returning true in AB+)

+???- example "Example Code"
+    This code will print "Hello World!" everytime an active item is used.
+    ```lua
+    function mod:myFunction(collectibleID, rngObj, playerWhoUsedItem, useFlags, activeSlot, varData)
+        print("Hello World!")
+    end
+    mod:AddCallback(ModCallbacks.MC_USE_ITEM, mod.myFunction)
+    ```

+    This code will only print "D6 used!" when the D6 is used.
+    ```lua
+    function mod:myFunction2(collectibleID, rngObj, playerWhoUsedItem, useFlags, activeSlot, varData)
+        print("D6 used!")
+    end
+    mod:AddCallback(ModCallbacks.MC_USE_ITEM, mod.myFunction2, CollectibleType.COLLECTIBLE_D6)
+    ```

 |DLC|Value|Name|Function Args| Optional Args|
 |:--|:--|:--|:--|:--|
 |[ ](#){: .abrep .tooltip .badge }|3 |MC_USE_ITEM {: .copyable } | ([CollectibleType](CollectibleType.md),<br>[RNG](../RNG.md),<br>[EntityPlayer](../EntityPlayer.md),<br>[UseFlags](UseFlag.md) [int],<br>[ActiveSlot](ActiveSlot.md),<br>CustomVarData [int])|[CollectibleType](CollectibleType.md) |